YXSIO/EXCEL_Coursera/README.md

 - Summarize value by, and show values as percentag of (row) total
 - Group by date, month, year or quarter
 - Add filters to the pivot table
+- Double click the entry of pivot table to check the data used in such calculation.
+- Select cell in the pivot table -> analysis -> pivot chart
+- Select cell in the pivot table -> analysis -> Slices: connect slices to different pivot tables.

 ## [Excel Skills for Business: intermediate ii](https://www.coursera.org/learn/excel-intermediate-2)
 #### Week 1